Central Bank Design

 Another aspect of the central bank's effectiveness is accountability and transparency.
 Because the voting members of the central bank are not elected officials, there must be some way to know that the central bank's policies are in the best interest of the economy, that their policies are effective, and that the central bank is actually following those policies.

-Explicit goals are often defined when the central banks are created or when major laws are passed that affect their operation.
-Explicit goals promote accountability, in that they provide a means of measuring how effective the central bank is in carrying out its policies.
-Disclosure requirements create transparency, which forces the central banks to reveal how they function and to explain the rationale for their policies.
+Explicit goals are often defined when the central banks are created or when major laws are passed affecting their operation.
+Explicit goals promote accountability, to effectively measure how well the central bank is implementing its policies.
+Disclosure requirements create transparency, which forces central banks to reveal how they function and to explain the rationale for their policies.

 Central banks of different countries achieve accountability and transparency by different methods, more or less successfully.
 Virtually every central bank announces its policy actions quickly, but the details of the statements vary and the willingness to answer questions also varies.
 For example, the Federal Reserve is very concise in its information and does not answer any questions, while the president and vice president of the European Central Bank hold a press conference and answer questions.